 The Solution — While the problem is an important slide in your startup pitch deck, the solution is equally important.
 Deep-dive into your problem statement, market size, and competitive landscape slides, but keep it concise.
 Don’t bore investors during your product demo but do provide product context and a level of detail to onboard investors as willing users.

 Unique GTM — The success of a disruptive business idea depends to a great extent upon the target market.
 Consequently, the Go-To-Market (GTM) slide in your investor pitch deck should be in-depth and ensure that potential investors have a comprehensible understanding of your target market.
 The GTM slide should describe one of two things: either your strategy around who you’re targeting and the momentum you’ve had to date.

 Slides to Include — Creating an investor pitch deck can be an intimidating task, especially for first-time startup founders.
 In summary, these are the slides that should be a part of your startup pitch deck: The Company, The Problem/Hook, Competition, The Solution, The Demo/Use Cases, The Value Proposition, Traction/Revenue, The Business Model, Future Growth/Plans, The TAM/Market Size, The Team, The Ask/Use of Funds, Contact Information (Reiterate Traction)

 Successful startups are known for their disruptive approach.
-At Seven Startup we help ambitious founders take-off.
+At 7 startup we help ambitious founders take-off.
 If you are serious about your pitch deck and getting funded, talk to one of our experts at Seven Startup Advisory.
 We help founders embed sales and investor psychology in your deck.